Advertisement

 It’s at times like these that people need lawyers – but the vast majority cannot afford private fees.
 It is for these people that legal aid was created in the 1940s – to protect the vulnerable and allow access to justice.
 Colossal cuts to legal aid over the past fourteen years however, have created a slow, complex and bureaucratic system.

-On top of the huge complexities of the UK’s asylum seekers, those navigating it are finding their access to essential support cut.
+On top of the huge complexities of the UK’s asylum system, those navigating it are finding their access to essential support cut.
 In our outreach work with the Red Cross, we have seen victims of domestic violence struggling to secure the rights of their children and themselves due to lack of access to legal advice.
 People are waiting months – or even years – for decisions on their cases due to enormous Home Office backlogs.

 Across the country, people are struggling to find legal support.
 50% of people with asylum cases cannot find a legal aid lawyer, and there is almost no support for people with non-asylum immigration cases.
 Some of the people who come to us seeking support have been turned away by twelve to fifteen providers previously, because there is so much demand and so little supply of legal aid advice.